Nayaka dynasties

-Nayaka dynasties emerged during the Kakatiya dynasty and the Vijayanagara Empire period.
-The Nayakas were originally military governors under the Vijayanagara Empire.
-After the battle of Talikota, several of them declared themselves independent.
+The Nayaka dynasties refers to a group of Hindu dynasties who emerged during the Kakatiya dynasty and the Vijayanagara Empire period in South India.
+Many of these dynasties, such as the Madurai Nayaks and the Thanjavur Nayaks, were originally military governors under the Vijayanagara Empire, who, after the Battle of Talikota, declared themselves independent and established their own polities.

 Major Nayaka kingdoms

 The Nayaka kingdoms included the following: